xmi-schema/xmi-schema-python/docs/entities/XmiBeam.md

 - Axis vectors accept either comma-delimited strings or numeric tuples.
 - `SystemLine` strings are coerced to enums; invalid values surface as validation errors.
 - All offsets default to `0.0`, so supplying them is optional unless a physical extent mismatch exists.
+- End fixity metadata now resides on the analytical `XmiStructuralCurveMember` rather than the physical beam.